-Why Purchasing Through a Cemetery Seems to Make Sense
+Why Purchasing Cemetery Headstones From the Cemetery Seems to Make Sense

-At first glance, purchasing a memorial directly through the cemetery seems like the best option.
+At first glance, buying a headstone directly through the cemetery seems like the best option.
 You might ask yourself:

 On the surface, these assumptions seem correct.
 However, there are actually several reasons that working with a third-party memorial provider will benefit you in the short- and long-term.

-Full-disclosure, Milano Monuments is a third-party memorial provider.
-Our 50+ years helping families design and place memorials makes us confident recommending that you purchase from a regional memorial provider instead of the cemetery.
+*Milano Monuments is a headstone provider in Cleveland, Ohio.
+Our 50+ years helping families design and place memorials makes us confident recommending that you purchase from a regional headstone provider instead of the cemetery, funeral home or online.

-3 More Advantages of Working with a Memorial Provider
+More Advantages of Working with a Headstone Provider

 Conducting research beyond the cemetery, simplifying the experience for you, and providing the best possible value are just three benefits of working with a reputable memorial provider.

-Each cemetery has its own requirements for the memorial types permitted on its grounds.
-A third-party memorial provider will not only be able to walk you through these options for your preferred cemetery, but if you have a specific headstone design in mind, they can help you find a cemetery in your area that will allow it.
+Every cemetery has its own set of rules regarding the types of memorials allowed to be placed on its grounds.
+By working with a memorial provider outside of the cemetery, you can receive guidance on the memorial options available for your chosen cemetery.
+Furthermore, if you have a particular headstone design in mind, they can assist you in locating a cemetery in your area that will permit it.

-3. They’ll Walk You Through the Paperwork and Logistics, and Advocate for You
+Headstone Providers Walk You Through the Paperwork and Logistics, And Advocate for You

-Every individual and family has the right to design the memorial that best represents their beliefs, values and personality.
-And they should be free to do it on their own timeline.
-Due to cemetery regulations and practices, this freedom is not always what the customer experiences.
+Every person and family has the right to create a headstone that truly reflects their beliefs, values and personality, and they should be able to do it at their own pace.
+However, due to cemetery regulations and practices, this freedom is not always available to customers.

 Compare Regulations and Fees at 40+ Cleveland Cemeteries

-We created the Northeast Ohio Cemetery Memorial Guide to help you navigate common fees and regulations.
-It includes an interactive map and list of 40+ cemeteries across the Cleveland and Youngstown area, providing the memorial regulations and fees for each place.
-Access it here.
+Before designing your loved one’s headstone, be sure to know the regulations and fees at your preferred cemetery.
+We designed the Northeast Ohio Cemetery Memorial Guide to assist you in understanding common charges and rules.
+The guide features an interactive map and a list of more than 40 cemeteries in Cleveland and Youngstown, including the memorial regulations and fees for each site.